 The Zomet Institute is now offering an alternative means of allowing use of electric kitchen devices without the need for Tevillat Keilim.
 The halakha states (Rema Yoreh Deah 120, 11) that a utensil which is jointly owned by a Jew and gentile does not require Tevilla Keilim.
 The Zomet Institute has organized a way for the public to appoint the Institute as their agents to sell a portion of the utensil to a gentile, who will give them permission to use the entire device.

 How It Works?

-Filling out the link on this page and filling out the form will authorize us to be your agent for selling the electrical utensils that you appoint us to sell. every few days, we will sell all the utensils that have been registered for sale during that week.
+Filling out the link on this page and filling out the form will authorize us to be your agent for selling the electrical utensils that you appoint us to sell. every week Thursday evening, we will sell all the utensils that have been registered for sale during that week.

 During the pre-Passover period, when many new devices are purchased and one often needs immediate use of the utensils, the sales will be performed more frequently, and the specifics will be updated on this site.